-A sample 'Declaration of State of Emergency Order' form is contained in Appendix 2 and is also available on the EMBC website, https://www2.gov.bc.ca/gov/content/safety/emergency-preparednessresponse-recovery/local-emergency-programs/eoc-forms
+A sample 'Declaration of State of Emergency Order' form is contained in Appendix 2 and is also available on the EMBC website, https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/local-emergency-programs/eoc-forms

-- 3.3.
-Limitations, Extension and Cancellation - A State of Local Emergency is only valid for 7 days.
-After that, if the emergency still exists, it needs to be extended but this can only be done by requesting extension from the Minister. - During the State of Emergency, the powers of the CCRD and Heiltsuk Nation remains within their respective jurisdictional limits (ie within CCRD boundary or Heiltsuk reserves, it does not extend over other government agencies responsibility like MOTI jurisdiction over highways). - Once the emergency is over, the Emergency Declaration must be cancelled.
+3.3.
+Limitations, Extension and Cancellation

+- A State of Local Emergency is only valid for 7 days.
+After that, if the emergency still exists, it needs to be extended but this can only be done by requesting extension from the Minister. - During the State of Emergency, the powers of the CCRD remains within its jurisdictional limits (ie within CCRD boundary, it does not extend over other government agencies responsibility like MOTI jurisdiction over highways). - Once the emergency is over, the Emergency Declaration must be cancelled.